General Messages > General Topics > Life of Faith

 If they, like them, could die for Thee!

 This hymn expresses the kind of faith that I have been talking about.
-It is faith in the Lord till the very end, come what may, including death.
-Many are those who have gone before us who have lived such a life.
+It is faith in the Lord till the very end, come what may, including dying for our faith.
+Many who have lived such a life have gone before us.
 Let us follow their example of faith and be willing to lay down our lives for the Lord.

 Let us consider what our faith means to us.
 Is our faith grounded on circumstances or is it grounded on God and what He has revealed?
-Let us count the cost and prepare our hearts so that whatever the trials that may come, however puzzling the situations, however painful the anguish that pierces our hearts, we will be able to continue to be faithful to the Lord.
+Let us count the cost and prepare our hearts so that whatever the trials that come our way, however puzzling the situations we go through, however painful the anguish that pierces our hearts, we will be able to continue to be faithful to the Lord.
 Let us be like the Lord Jesus, who for the joy set before Him, endured the Cross, despising the shame.
-He died for us that we might be able to live for Him and faithfully follow in His steps.
+He died for us so that we might be able to live for Him and follow in His steps faithfully.

 Copyright